-In 2007, I started the Epidemiological Modeling (EMOD) project, which develops detailed models of disease transmission for malaria, polio, and HIV.
+In 2007, I started the epidemiological modeling project, which grew to become the Institute for Disease Modeling (IDM).
+IDM develops detailed models of disease transmission for malaria, polio, and HIV.
 These models can be used to help plan public health campaigns.
-The EMOD project is currently working with the Global Polio Eradication Initiative to help with risk analyses and evaluation of vaccination strategies.
+IDM is currently working with the Global Polio Eradication Initiative to help with risk analyses and evaluation of vaccination strategies.

 Q: How is working at IV different from previous work you've done in your field?

 IDM focuses on impacting public health.
 There is a very pragmatic focus on developing the tools necessary to make a difference in improving health in the developing world.
 We build a team of very talented and creative individuals, who are all highly motivated to achieve this impact.

 Q: In what ways have you had an opportunity to grow new skills?